 Most people have a co-borrower on their auto loan so they can qualify for a larger financed amount since co-borrowers can combine their incomes together to meet the lender's income requirement.
 Along with combining income, co-borrowers share equal responsibility for the loan, and both own the car equally.

-Now, here’s when things get tricky.
-When you need to sell the car but the co-borrower can’t be there, you may be able to sign over the title without them.
+Even though you both own the car, you may not both need to be present when you sell or trade the vehicle.
+When you need to sell the car but the co-borrower can’t be there, you may be able to sign over the title without them, but you can't do it without their permission.

+How is your title setup?
 With two names on the vehicle title, there’s a modifier between the names.
-Review your title and see which of these three is listed on it:
+Review your title and see which of these three is listed on it: and; or; and/or.
+Here's the difference between the three modifiers on your car title:

 - “Borrower” and “Borrower” – With the modifier of “and,” it means that both borrowers must be present for the sale of the car.